Strange-0/strange-0.github.io/post/oscp-journey.md

 -   HTB academy Active Directory Enumration Module (all the modules are good but if you only want something to prepare for Active Directory then it is more than enough)
 -   Tryhackme for beginner hands on experience
 -   TJNull list of oscp like machines HTB (even if you are not able to do them yourself, don’t feel demotivated just learn whatever you can from each and every machine).
--   Read blogs and watch videos by people who has passed the exam.
+-   Read blogs and watch videos by people who has taken the exam.

 ## Post Enrollment Preparation: